 - Read and Write Invites (Required to find new invites as well as create new invites)

 - Read Visitor Entries (Required to find new visitors entries)

 - Refresh Access (Required to maintain persistent access to Envoy)

-5. At this point you can select what you want to Envoy Visitor information to flow into.
+5. At this point, you can select what you want to Envoy Visitor information to flow into.
 The example below demonstrates Google Sheets being created for Envoy Visitor sign-in.

 Creating Invites in Envoy for Visitors with Zapier

 If you would prefer to have data flow into Envoy, you must begin at step 2 of the instructions above and select your preferred trigger other than Envoy.
-Setup will proceed based on the requirements of your select.
+Setup will proceed based on the requirements of your selection.